-- (E) Within sixty days after the commencement of commercial operation, the applicant shall submit on the docket of its certificate case to staff a copy of the as-built drawings for the entire facility.
-The applicant also shall use reasonable efforts to provide to the board's staff as-built drawings in both hard copy and as geographically-referenced electronic data. - (F) Within six months of commencement of operation of the facility, the applicant shall register the as-built locations of the underground electric lines or gas pipelines referenced in the application with the Ohio utilities protection service.
+- (E) (D) Within sixty days after the commencement of commercial operation, the applicant shall submit on the docket of its certificate case to staff a copy of the as-built drawings, subject to any redactions pertaining to critical energy infrastructure information, for the entire facility.
+The applicant also shall use reasonable efforts to provide to the board's staff as-built drawings in both hard copy and as geographically-referenced electronic data. - (F)(E) Within six months of commencement of operation of the facility, the applicant shall register the as-built locations of the underground electric lines or gas pipelines referenced in the application with the Ohio utilities protection service.
 The applicant shall also register with the Ohio oil and gas producers underground protection service, if it operates in the project area.
-Confirmation of registration(s) shall be filed on the docket of the certificate caseprovided to the board. - (G) Proof of condition compliance is to be provided to staff and filed in the case docket, subject to any protective treatment authorized by board staff or an administrative law judge, in accordance with the timelines established in each respective condition.
+Confirmation of registration(s) shall be filed on the docket of the certificate case provided to the board. - (F) Proof of condition compliance shall be provided to staff and filed in the case docket, subject to any protective treatment authorized by board staff or an administrative law judge, in accordance with the timelines established in each respective condition.